HIGH JEWELRY

 Often synonymous with luxury and opulence, the history of high jewelry spans centuries and crosses cultures.
 This exceptional jewelry category uses materials such as gold, silver, platinum, diamonds, emeralds, rubies, sapphires, and other gemstones, as well as intricate craftsmanship and unique designs.

-The story of high jewelry begins in ancient civilizations, where it was more than just adornment; it was a symbol of power, status, and religious significance.
+The story of high jewelry begins in ancient civilizations, where it It was more than just adornment; it was a symbol of power, status, and religious significance.
 The Egyptians, renowned for their luxury, adorned themselves with elaborate pieces made from gold, turquoise, and lapis lazuli.
 Pharaohs and queens wore intricate necklaces, headdresses, and bracelets to display their wealth and secure their place in the afterlife.

 Similarly, in Mesopotamia, jewelry was essential to daily attire and religious ceremonies.
 The Sumerians crafted exquisite pieces from gold and gemstones, often featuring detailed engravings and symbolic motifs.
 Jewelry in these ancient cultures was deeply intertwined with their beliefs and social hierarchy.